mmustee/Customer-Churn-Analysis/README.md

 Despite completing the preparation process, I still wanted to make sure the number of customers were unique.
 There should only be one distinct customer per row.
 To do this, I created a measure to calculate the distinct number of customers to compare with another measure that counts the number of customers. i.e Number of Unique Customers = DISTINCTCOUNT('Databel - Data'[Customer ID]).
 Fortunately, both measures were exactly the same so I was good to go!

 ## Churn Demographics page
-The first page of the report is the CHurn Dempographics page.
+The first page of the report is the Churn Dempographics page.

 ### Calculating Churn Rate